Membership Geeks

 • Someone signs up for an opt-in freebie

-• On the thank you page for your email list the new subscriber is offered a low cost product known as a tripwire.
+• On the thank you page for signing up, a low cost product is offered, unfortunately named a tripwire.
 This could be something like an ebook, or ideally a low cost trial of your membership site

-• If they don’t purchase your tripwire product they are added to your subscriber email list and will simply be sent the freebie they signed up for.
-They are then added to an email sequence.
+• If they don’t purchase your tripwire product, they are added to your subscriber email list and will simply be sent the freebie they signed up for.
+They are then added to an email sequence

-• Later on in your email sequence you will then send an email promoting your membership site, or with a special subscriber offer for the membership
+• Later on in your email sequence, you will then send an email promoting your membership site, or with a special subscriber offer for the membership

-• If they don’t purchase the membership you might want to offer a ‘downsell’ to a smaller product, such as a standalone course
+• If they don’t purchase the membership, you might want to offer a ‘downsell’ to a smaller product, such as a standalone course

-• On the thank you page for your membership you may also want to offer an upsell to a higher level of membership or additional product if you have one.
+• On the thank you page for your membership, you may also want to offer an upsell to a higher level of membership or additional product if you have one

 Key components of your sales funnel